SvenElyes/Textanalytics/README.md

 * Utilized libraries: please find the [requirements.txt](https://github.com/SvenElyes/Textanalytics/blob/main/requirements.txt) file in our repository

 * Contributions: In addition to our commit history, you may also refer to our GitHub issues.
 All members contribute to planning of the project as well as the write-up of the reports.
+Also, please note that Aileen commited changes as both "aileen-reichelt" and "Aileen Reichelt".

 ## (2) Project State